-Initiating a change in proving transport The Approved Provider will establish the policy and ability for the service to provide transport.
-Should they change their position, they will be responsible for proving transport coordinating the update to policy, procedures, risk assessments and notification.
+Initiating a change in The Approved Provider will establish the policy and ability for the service to provide proving transport transport.
+Should they change their position, they will be responsible for coordinating the update to policy, procedures, risk assessments and notification.